wavefancy/WallaceBroad/python/LDPred.CHRbyCHR/README.md

 ```

 #### Download all these .py files hosted here, and put it the same location as ```LDpred.py```
 Put all these .py files in this repository alone with your ```LDpred.py```.
 Please over-write the ```coord_genotypes.py```, it was just changed the header to point to python2. __Please also aware that LDpred currently only support python2__ .
-You can easily maintain muliple version of python by [miniconda](https://conda.io/miniconda.html)[https://conda.io/miniconda.html].
-If you don't want to put the path for these files, you can give them executable permission, and append the path of these files in the $PATH environment variable.
+You can easily maintain multiple version of python by [miniconda](https://conda.io/miniconda.html)[https://conda.io/miniconda.html].
+If you don't want to put the path for these files every time, you can give them executable permission, and append the path of these files in the $PATH environment variable.
 ```
 chmod +x LDpred.ScaleEffectSize.CHR.Numpy.Wallace.V1.py LDpred.ScaleEffectSize.CHR.Scipy.Wallace.V1.py LDpred.getLocalLDFile.CHR.Wallace.V1.py coord_genotypes.py
 ```